 Von Neumann's theorem establishes (see for instance \cite{We80}, Thm.
-8.12) that there is a one--to--one correspondence between self--adjoint extensions $\Delta_D$ of the Laplace--Beltrami operator $\Delta_\eta$ and unitary operators $K \colon \mathcal{N}_+ \to \mathcal{N}_-$, where the deficiency spaces $\mathcal{N}_\pm$ are defined as:
+8.12) that there is a one-to-one correspondence between self-adjoint extensions $\Delta_D$ of the Laplace-Beltrami operator $\Delta_\eta$ and unitary operators $K \colon \mathcal{N}_+ \to \mathcal{N}_-$, where the deficiency spaces $\mathcal{N}_\pm$ are defined as: